johnbumgarner/newspaper3_usage_overview/README.md

 <p align="justify">
 The code examples in this repository were designed using <a href="https://github.com/codelucas/newspaper">Newspaper3k version: 0.2.8</a>.
 The code of <i>Newspaper3k</i> was last updated in September 2018.

-The examples below might require modification when there is a version update for <i>Newspaper</i>.
+The examples below might require modification when there is an update version of <i>Newspaper</i>.
 There has been a recenty fork of <i>Newspaper3k</i>, which is called  <a href="https://github.com/AndyTheFactory/newspaper4k">Newspaper4k</a>.

 The last update to this repository was performed on <b>12-31-2023</b>.
 All the examples worked based on the website structure of the news sources being queried at that time.
 If any news source modifies their website's navigational structure then the code example for that source might not function correctly.